-These reprints of selected articles and documents may interest local historians.
-Some have appeared in publications such as Manchester Life, the Journal Inquirer, the Reminder News, the Manchester Storytellers book (published by the Manchester Historical Society), the Cruisin' on Main tab, and in our own Courier newsletter.
+These reprints may interest historians and genealogists.
+Some have appeared in publications such as the former Manchester Evening Herald, the former Manchester Life, the Journal Inquirer, the former Reminder News, the Manchester Storytellers book (published by the Manchester Historical Society), the Cruisin' on Main tab, and in our own Courier newsletter.
+To find a particular article...

 People Then & Now Places Then & Now Historic Businesses & Inventors Other Local-History Topics